Best Induction cookware for induction cooktops Guide 2020

 Make sure you understand what process the manufacturer has used to create the cladding you are about to buy as there are some that will be better options than others.
 You will be able to judge the quality by looking at the manual for the cookware and things like what will void the warranty and the temperature range that you can use it with.

-There are also health aspects to be considering, paying for a high quality stainless steel set will ensure that you are keeping the best interests of your family (health wise) at heart.
+There are also health aspects to be considered, paying for a high-quality stainless steel set will ensure that you are keeping the best interests of your family (health-wise) at heart.
 I have written an extensive guide to healthy cookware here.

 While this is not an extensive guide into what you should be looking out for, there are a number of pointers that will help you quickly assess what you you are looking at.

 - You will need to make sure that the base is induction ready.
 Many modern pots and pans will have a little logo on it in the shape of a coil.This will tell you that the cookware can safely be used on an induction cooktop.

 - If you in the shop, having something magnetic on you will help you make sure that you are getting what you need.
 Some of the older stainless steel cookware might not have the logo on it so be sure to do the magnetic test on it or ask the shop assistant.

 - This I think is one of the most important things to consider before you buy.
 A pan that warps and buckles will greatly reduce your heating efficiency when cooking with induction as the unlike gas or electricity where the heat rising up and compensate for some of this.
 You need to make sure you are getting something that is sturdy on the bottom